THE KLEZMER BLINDFOLD TEST

 8. “Meshugge ’bout my Myed’l” Klezmerfats!
 Peter Sokolow

-Sokolow is — forgive me — an animal.
-A rhythmically complex animal.
-Not only can he bang out chords, he can play — and can he talk; he’ll drey you a kup for three straight hours at KlezKamp, and all good stuff.
+Sokolow is a rhythmically complex animal.
+Not only can he play, he can he talk; he’ll drey you a kup for three straight hours at KlezKamp, and all good stuff.
 Read his interview with professor Phil Brown.
 That’s the best musician interview ever.

 Pete combines earthiness, gravity and buoyancy.
-What’s his weight these days?
+A 5.

 Sokolow, piano, vocals.